-Zurich Insurance plc.
+Zurich Insurance Company Ltd

-A public limited company incorporated in Ireland.
-Registration No. 13460.
-Registered Office: Zurich House, Ballsbridge Park, Dublin 4, Ireland.
-UK Branch registered in England and Wales Registration No. BR7985.
+A public limited company incorporated in Switzerland.
+Registered in the Canton of Zurich, No. CHE-105.833.114, registered offices at Mythenquai 2, 8002 Zurich.
+UK Branch registered in England and Wales no BR000105.
 UK Branch Head Office: The Zurich Centre, 3000 Parkway, Whiteley, Fareham, Hampshire PO15 7JZ.

-Zurich Insurance plc is authorised and regulated by the Central Bank of Ireland.
-Authorised by the Prudential Regulation Authority and with deemed variation of permission.
+Zurich Insurance Company Ltd is authorised and regulated in Switzerland by the Swiss Financial Market Supervisory Authority FINMA.
+Authorised by the Prudential Regulation Authority.
 Subject to regulation by the Financial Conduct Authority and limited regulation by the Prudential Regulation Authority.
-Details of the Temporary Permissions Regime, which allows EEA-based firms to operate in the UK for a limited period while seeking full authorisation, are available on the Financial Conduct Authority's website.
-Our FCA Firm Reference Number is 203093.
+Details about the extent of our regulation by the Prudential Regulation Authority are available from us on request.
+Our firm reference number is 959113.